DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p><strong><em>Sentinel’s Strike.</em></strong> In response to a creature attempting to move out of his reach without first taking the Disengage action, Vladimir makes an attack against it with his <strong><em>+2 greatsword</em></strong>.
 On a hit, the creature takes no damage from the attack, but it falls prone and its speed becomes 0 for the rest of the turn.</p>
 </div>

 While in his second form, Vladimir attempts to use his ***vengeful rush*** reaction to push players against the chamber’s walls or through the chamber’s windows or railings.
-If Vladimir attempts to push a player out of a window or over a railing, that player must succeed on a DC 18 Strength saving throw or be pushed over the edge.
+If Vladimir attempts to push a player out of a window or over a railing, that player must succeed on an additional DC 18 Strength saving throw or be pushed over the edge.
 That player is then subject to one of the following effects:

 * If the player was pushed out of a window, they take 2 (1d4) slashing damage from jagged glass shards and must succeed on a DC 10 Dexterity saving throw.
 On a success, they catch themselves on a stone outcropping 10 feet below the window.
 On a failure, they fall to the ground or rooftop below, depending on their location.
 * If the player was pushed over a railing, they take any fall damage as normal, then must succeed on a DC 10 Dexterity saving throw.
 On a failure, they then fall to the bottom of the stairs, landing prone on <span class="citation">Q52.
 Beacon, Upper Landing (p.
 141)</span> and taking 1d6 bludgeoning damage for each 10 feet of stairs fallen.